 My General Terms and Conditions are based on the terms of the Netherlands Association of Interpreters and Translators (NGTV, https://www.ngtv.nl/).

 Below you will find the text of my terms.
-Through General Terms and Conditions MdZ Translations you can download and print them.
+You can also download and print the PDF version.

 Article 1 – Applicability of Terms and Conditions

 1.1 These General Terms and Conditions shall apply to all quotations made by the Translator and all contracts between the translator of MdZ Translations (hereinafter referred to as “the Translator”) and the Client to which the Translator has declared these Terms and Conditions to be applicable, to the exclusion of the Client’s terms and conditions unless the Translator has agreed in writing that they shall apply.